EFFYTax/kt_wso2-phpcpp-client/README.md

 The API is refactored but is "almost" similar to the native WSO2 extension.
 I will try to document it ASAP.

 SoapFault are not thrown from a KTWS\WSFault object since we are waiting for custom exceptions support in PHP-CPP.
 This could be normally compiled for PHP7 through the master branch of PHPCPP.
-I only tested for Php 5.6.x under Ubuntu 14.04-LTS
+I only tested for Php 5.6.x under Ubuntu 14.04-LTS w/ the PHPCPP-LEGACY.

 ## Installation